soo-pecialist/Udacity_Nanodegrees/Data Scientist/04_Data_Scientist_Blogging/README.md

 ## File Descriptions <a name="files"></a>
-- Predicting Airbnb Price in Seattle and Boston.ipynb: You can see my code and detailed analysis in this notebook.
+- Predicting Airbnb Price.ipynb: You can see my code and detailed analysis in this notebook.
 The notebook adheres to CRSP-DM process (Cross Industry Process for Data Mining).
-- Predicting Airbnb Price in Seattle and Boston.html: The static html version of the notebook
+- Predicting Airbnb Price.html: The static html version of the notebook
 - helper.py: This python script contains all modularized functions for the analysis conducted in the notebook.
 - data/boston: Contains 'listings.csv' file about Boston Airbnb infromation I used.
 - data/seattle: Contains 'listings.csv' file about Boston Airbnb infromation I used.